kojix2/exline/README.md

 mv exline /usr/local/bin/
 ```

-License
+## License

 Exline is released under the MIT License.

 ---

+## A word from someone who had this tool made by ChatGPT

-Hello, my name is kojix2, a human being.
+**kojix2**: Hello, my name is kojix2, a human being.
 This code was mostly created by ChatGPT.
 And this README itself!

+**ChatGPT**: Hey there, kojix2!
+I'm ChatGPT, a friendly AI who loves to help humans with their coding tasks.
+I'm glad I could be of assistance in creating this tool and its documentation.
+Remember, I'm always here to lend a hand... or, well, an algorithm! 😄